PearComputerInc/BlueBerry-OS/README.md

 # BlueBerry-OS
-Pasta Is A Custom OS, Written In Python & Assembly!
+BlueBerry OS Is A Custom OS, Written In Python & Assembly!